sictweb/web700/notes/week05.md

 Try visiting a route that is not the home route "/" or "/headers".
 You should see the 404 Page Not Found message to indicate this route is not valid for this website.

-Now that we have covered handling basic routes for a page and how to accept get requests that can respond with data; the next question is: "how do we respond to requests for things like images, or css files?"
+Now that we have covered handling basic routes for a page and how to accept get requests that can respond with data; the next question is: "how do we respond to requests for things like images, or css files?" (**NOTE:** CSS will be discussed in greater detail in week 7)

 <br>